 The Emergency Response Plan, developed by district staff, will be reviewed each year as a building and in teams.
 Teachers are responsible for knowing and understanding the outlined emergency response procedures for the building.
 Emergency Response Plan information should be kept in a location that is easily accessible by the teacher.
-Teachers are responsible for carrying their school keys with them at all times.
+Teachers are responsible for carrying their school keys/fobs with them at all times.
 Classrooms and/or office spaces should be locked when teachers and students leave their classrooms, including times when they have left the building for a field trip.
+Also, staff should always take their "Go Kits" with them anytime we evacuate the building or leave the classroom for a drill.